Most of you are familiar with point of sale (POS) systems, even if you don’t realize it.

 - What is a mobile POS system?

-- What kind of hardware is typically used with a POS system?
+- What hardware does a POS system need?

 What is a POS?